Do you have Hashimoto’s thyroiditis?

 This includes thyroid hormone production, thyroid sensitivity at the cellular level, and even T4 to T3 conversion.

-Both Celiac and non-celiac gluten sensitivity impact and reduce the absorption of micronutrients leading to dysregulation of thyroid function indirectly.
+Both Celiac and non-celiac gluten sensitivity impact and reduce the absorption of micronutrients leading to the dysregulation of thyroid function indirectly.

 In addition, inflammation is a known inhibitor of T4 to T3 conversion which may lead to a condition known as low T3 syndrome.